dieser-niko/pi-bar/README.md

 # pi-bar
-The Pi-Bar is a script, which includes a GUI and the ability to use pumps.
+The Pi-Bar is a Raspberry Pi powered bartender.
-The idea behind this is a coffee maker-like machine but for cocktails.
+With some pumps it is able to mix drinks in the right ratio.

 ## How to configure

 ### The main folder is `drinks`

-Categories and drinks are being stored just as folders and files.
+Categories and drinks are stored just like folders and files.
-To create a category, just create a folder, for drinks, create text files.
+To create a category simply create a folder, for drinks create text files.

-But of course there are some exceptions.
-To configure the drinks and configurations, you also have to use files.
-The namings of those files are:
+However, there are some exceptions for the files.
+To be able to configure categories and drinks you also need files The names of these files are:
-- `preview.txt`: is being used to configure the categories.
+- `preview.txt`: is used to configure the categories.
 The file has to be in the category which you want to configure.
-- `drinks.txt`: is being used to configure which drinks is on which pump.
+- `drinks.txt`: is used to configure which drink is on which pump.
 This file is just in the main folder.

 There are also some other special files:
 - `background.png`: if detected, this will be your background.
 This file has to be in the main folder
-- `<your_drink>.txt`: contains all the info to create the drink aswell some config.
+- `<your_drink>.txt`: contains all the info to create the drink as well as some config.
 Can be anywhere
 - `<your_drink>.png`: the name of the file has to be the same as the name of the .txt file of your drink.
 But more on that later
 - `preview.png`: if detected, this will be the icon of the category the file is in